Finding a Lawyer

 There are three points we have to make before guiding you through the process of selecting a lawyer.
 Let's be clear.
 We are not attorneys nor do we purport to be giving legal advice.
 Only licensed legal professionals — paralegals and attorneys — may do this.

-- There is no law in any U.S. state against workplace bullying.
-Lawyers interpret existing laws.
+- There is no law in any U.S. state specifically against workplace bullying.
+Lawyers must use existing laws.
 Therefore, no lawyers specialize in workplace bullying.
 There are few laws against cruelty toward workers in general.
 At work, nearly anything goes.
 There are stronger protections in place against abuse of animals in this country!
 America is an aggressive country and the legal attitude is that only "disadvantaged" people deserve protection.

 - The justice you seek to reverse the unfairness experienced in your bullying workplace can rarely be achieved in a courtroom.
 We know targets who have won more than $1 million dollars in a settlement and were still not satisfied.
 The bully still had his job and was telling lies years after the lawsuit.
 Fairness comes in small, unexpected ways -- the bully is caught committing criminal activity and goes to jail, the bully is finally fired and you get to wave goodbye from the front office door.